Characters of the Marvel Cinematic Universe: M–Z: Jonathan Pangborn

+Mr. Paradox

+Mr. Paradox (portrayed by Matthew Macfadyen) is a Time Variance Authority (TVA) agent who is overseeing a project to speed up the death of the Earth-10005 universe by using the "Time Ripper", a machine which can hasten the end of timelines.
+Paradox dislikes the method TVA imposes on dying timelines, viewing his Time Ripper as an act of mercy killing, and hopes to prove himself with this act to become the leader of the TVA.
+After Deadpool and Wolverine destroy the Time Ripper, which also kills Cassandra Nova, Paradox is arrested by his superior Hunter B-15.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.

 May Parker

-May Parker (portrayed by Marisa Tomei), is Peter Parker's aunt and Ben Parker's widow.
-She discovers that Peter is Spider-Man, unlike previous cinematic iterations, when she enters the room and sees him in the costume.
+May Parker (portrayed by Marisa Tomei) is Peter Parker's aunt and Ben Parker's widow.
+She discovers that Peter is Spider-Man, unlike previous cinematic iterations, when she enters the room and sees him in the suit.
 She was one of the victims of the Blip in 2018, but she is brought back to life and shows up at Tony Stark's funeral in 2023.
 Following that, she starts dating Happy Hogan.
 When villains from different universes arrive in hers, May temporarily houses Norman Osborn at the F.E.A.S.T. shelter where she works before assisting Peter in bringing the remaining displaced villains to Hogan's apartment so they can be treated.
-May is fatally wounded by a combination of an inflicted stab wound from being impaled by Osborn's glider and the impact of Osborn's grenade when Osborn's alternate personality, the Green Goblin, takes control, persuades most of the other villains to reject their cures, and stages an uprising inside Hogan's apartment.
-She gives the grieving Peter her parting advice, "With great power, there must also come great responsibility", before passing away.
+May is fatally wounded by an inflicted stab wound from being impaled by Osborn's glider when Osborn's alternate personality, the Green Goblin takes control, persuades most of the other villains to reject their cures and stages an uprising inside Hogan's apartment.
+She gives the grieving Peter her parting advice, "With great power, there must also come great responsibility", before dying.